 Yu-Shan is a research associate at the Africa-China Reporting Project (ACRP), Department of Journalism, University of Witwatersrand.
 Prior to this, she was a researcher on foreign policy issues at the South African Institute of International Affairs (SAIIA), 2010-2017.

-She completed her PhD (International Relations) at the University of Pretoria and is a qualified yoga instructor and student.
+She completed her PhD (International Relations) at the University of Pretoria in early 2019.
+She is also a qualified yoga teacher.

 Research associate, Africa China Reporting Project

 Research associate, South African Institute of International Affairs

 senior researcher, South African Institute of International Affairs

 South African foreign policy and China: converging visions, competing interests, contested identities, Commonwealth & Comparative Politics

 China’s Media and Public Diplomacy Approach in Africa: Illustrations from South Africa, Communication Journal of China